Where We Be

 |

-The shaman may administer a hallucinogenic brew known as "ayahuasca," which first cleans out the system by inducing vomiting then causes several hours' worth of either spiritual enlightenment or tripping, depending on whom you ask
+The shaman may administer a hallucinogenic brew known as "ayahuasca," which first cleans out the system by inducing vomiting then causes several hours' worth of either spiritual enlightenment or tripping, depending on who you ask

 |